 quit if you smoke.
 If your friends smoke, don't stand nearby when they light up because

-is a common trigger of asthma attacks.
-If someone in your family smokes, talk with
+a common trigger of asthma attacks.
+If someone in your family smokes, talk with him

 Control your environment.
 Environmental triggers, such as dust

-be hazardous if you have asthma.
-If you have pets, keep Fido or Fluffy out of your
+hazardous if you have asthma.
+If you have pets, keep Fido or Fluffy out of your room.

-room.
-Also, try to keep your room dust free by cleaning it regularly, and talk to
+Also, try to keep your room dust free by cleaning it regularly, and talk to your doctor

 Get a flu shot every year.
 Health officials recommend that all